Whatisjavadude/my-first-repo/README.md

 <!-- This is an update for practice -->

-> This is a test update for fixing issue #1.
+This change is made on the main branch.